-The Future of the Workforce Bookmark has been added
+The Future of the Workforce has been saved

 The Future of the Workforce

 Technology, globalization, demographics, social values, and the changing personal expectations of workforce participants, in particular Millennials, have had an effusive impact on the talent landscape, disrupting business models and radically changing who, where, when, and how work is done.

 In the report The Future of the Workforce: Critical drivers and challenges, Deloitte thought leaders examine these issues and offer policy considerations for meeting the challenges head on.